eole-io/sandstone/doc/install-zmq-php-linux.md

 <h1 class="no-margin-top">Install ZMQ and php-zmq extension</h1>

+All the required steps to make ZeroMQ 4 work with php7 on Debian or Ubuntu.

 This documentation has been strongly inspired from [http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/](http://alexandervn.nl/2012/05/03/install-zeromq-php-ubuntu/) (May 2012) which installs ZeroMQ 2 on Ubuntu 11.10 and php 5.3.

-This tuto installs a ZeroMQ 4 on Debian Jessie, php7.

 ## Requirements